leodev12345/GitPi/README.md

 # GitPi
-> A simple web UI that allows basic controls over your git server.
+> A simple web UI app that allows you to have basic controls over your git server using your web browser.

 ## Table of Contents
 * [General Info](#general-information)